core-coin/developer-portal/docs/report/bug.md

 |              | **Low**         | **Medium**      | **High**        |
 |              | **Likelihood**  | **Likelihood**  | **Likelihood**  |

-1 point currently corresponds to 1 EUR (payable in Core //XCB//), something which may change without prior notice.

 ## Eligibility

 Any bug that poses a significant vulnerability to the security or integrity of the Core Network could be eligible for reward.
 However, it’s entirely at our discretion to decide whether a bug is significant enough to be eligible for reward.